Last Updated on

 - Supplies like towels, lotions, and eye protection

 A tanning salon will depend on marketing to bring in new customers and to encourage existing customers to return.
-Common strategies include social media marketing, print advertising, radio advertising, and even the development of a loyalty rewards program.
+Common strategies include social media marketing, print advertising, radio advertising, Groupon (or other local discount site) and even the development of a loyalty rewards program.
 Costs will vary across different marketing platforms.

 A tanning salon will need multiple types of insurance in order to keep it fully covered: